Athens, Pennsylvania

 Athens is a borough in Bradford County, Pennsylvania, United States.
 It is part of Northeastern Pennsylvania and is located 2 mi south of the New York state line on the Susquehanna and Chemung rivers.
-The population was 3,749 in 1900 and 3,796 in 1910.
 The population was 3,265 at the 2020 census.
 Athens is in a small area locally known as "The Valley", a group of four contiguous communities in Pennsylvania and New York: Waverly, New York; South Waverly, Pennsylvania; Sayre, Pennsylvania; and Athens.
 The Valley has a population near 30,000.